 Note: International students on F-1 visas who are interested in registering for Co-op, internship, or field practice courses should contact the Center for International Education (510-885-2880) to discuss employment authorization for such courses.

-The following student services are available on the Concord Campus: Associated Students, Academic Advising, Bookstore, Career Services, Cashier, Clubs and Organizations, Counseling and Psychological Services, Financial Aid, Food Service, New Student Orientation, Accessibility Services, Student Health and Counseling Services, Tutoring Services.
+Additionally, the following student services are available on the Concord Campus: Associated Students, Academic Advising and Career Education, Accessibility Services, Bookstore, Cashier, Clubs and Organizations, Commencement, Commuter Shuttle, Financial Aid, New Student Orientation, Personal Counseling, Pre-Admissions Counseling, Student Health Services, Transfer Center, Tutoring and University Police.

 The Hayward Campus Student Enrollment Information Center is located on the first floor of the Student Services and Administration Building.
 It provides general information and forms related to admission, financial aid, records and registration, VA benefits, and graduation evaluation.
-The Student Enrollment Information Center is open Monday from 8:30 a.m. to 6:30 p.m.; Tuesday through Thursday from 8:30 a.m. to 5:30 p.m.; and Friday from 10:30 a.m. to 5:00 p.m.
-Extended hours during the first five days of instruction each quarter are offered.
+The Student Enrollment Information Center is open Monday through Thursday from 8:30 a.m. to 5:30 p.m.; and Friday from 10:00 a.m. to 5:00 p.m.
+Extended hours during the first five days of instruction each quarter are 8:00 am to 6:00 pm except Fridays when the closing time is 5:00 pm.
 The Cashier's Office, also located on the 1st floor of Student Services and Administration Building next to the Student Enrollment Information Center, is open Monday from 8:30 a.m. to 6:00 p.m.; Tuesday through Thursday from 8:30 a.m. to 5:00 p.m.; and Friday from 9:30 a.m. to 4:30 p.m.
 Students seeking service from departments should contact those offices directly.

 Academic Advising and Career Education (AACE) is open 9:00 a.m. to 6:00 p.m.
 Monday through Thursday, and until 5:00 p.m. on Friday for questions regarding services and to schedule advising appointments.
 Academic advising is available for all undergraduate students regarding their non-major degree requirements.
 Drop-in advising is available Tuesday and Wednesday, 10:00 a.m. to 12:30 p.m., and 3:00 p.m. to 5:30 p.m.
 Appointments may also be scheduled in advance and, if needed, 6:00 p.m. appointments are available.
 Students should bring all their advising records including their most recent general education evaluation or degree audit when they come for advising.
 Please call ahead (510-885-3621) for any current changes to advising hours, or go to www.csueastbay.edu/aace.